 When I finished graduate school, I decided to delay my entry into the working world.
 Instead, I spent 3 years working as a volunteer through a variety of organizations.
 I had an amazing time those three years, and I learned so much.
 My volunteer experiences gave me the opportunity to live and work all over the United States.

 There were times that I made less than $150 every two weeks.
-In most cases, my room and board was covered, however there were many expenses that I had to cover myself.
+In most cases, my room and board were covered, however, there were many expenses that I had to cover myself.
 There were also weeks at a time where I had no access to stores and had to live with what I could carry in a rucksack.
 These included food, transportation, entertainment, and clothing.
-Fortunately, along the way I learned several lessons from being broke that I still find useful today.
+Fortunately, along the way, I learned several lessons from being broke that I still find useful today.

 What I Learned About Money From Being Broke

 1. I am Much More Capable Than I Thought I Was

 Before my experience as a volunteer, I hate to admit it, but I didn’t do much for myself.
 I never cooked.
 I went out to eat, or I ate at my parents’ house.
 I did not wash my own clothing.
 I sent my laundry home, or I sent it out for dry cleaning.

 If something I owned broke, I either paid the money to replace it, or I sent it to a professional to be repaired.
 I even let my roommate pay a hundred dollars less each month towards our rent because he agreed to keep our townhouse clean.